httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 #### "Lax-Allowing-Unsafe" enforcement {#lax-allowing-unsafe}

-As discussed in {{unsafe-top-level-requests}}, compatibility concerns may necessitate the use of a "Lax-allowing-unsafe" enforcement mode that allows cookies to be sent with a cross-site HTTP request if and only if it is a top-level request, regardless of request method.
-That is, the "Lax-allowing-unsafe" enforcement mode waives the requirement for the HTTP request's method to be "safe" in the `SameSite` enforcement step of the retrieval algorithm in {{retrieval-algorithm}}.
+As discussed in {{unsafe-top-level-requests}} and {{unsafe-cross-site-redirects}}, compatibility concerns may necessitate the use of a "Lax-allowing-unsafe" enforcement mode that allows cookies to be sent with a cross-site HTTP request if and only if the request fits at least one of the following conditions:

+  * it is a top-level request regardless of request method

+  * it is cross-site only due to its redirect chain and has an unsafe method

+This is, the "Lax-allowing-unsafe" enforcement mode waives the requirement for the HTTP request's method to be "safe" in the `SameSite` enforcement step of the retrieval algorithm in {{retrieval-algorithm}} and waives the requirement that a same-site request is not the result of a cross-site redirect.
 (All cookies, regardless of `SameSite` enforcement mode, may be set for top-level navigations, regardless of HTTP request method, as specified in {{storage-model}}.)